 What information should be included in my appeal?

-If your reasons for poor performance were medical in nature, please provide documentation from your physician or therapist.
+If the reasons for your poor performance were medical in nature, please provide documentation from your physician or therapist.
 The documentation should indicate that, according to his or her professional opinion, the medical issues that impaired your success and/or the psychological challenges that you confronted are under control and will not be a problem in the future.
 If applicable, your physician or therapist should identify the treatment plan that he or she recommends to insure your future success.

 If you are currently enrolled in classes, ask your professors to provide you with a progress report that states what your grade is in the class at that point in the semester.
-If your professors tell us you’re doing will, it will help your appeal.
-Otherwise, we may have to wait until your grades are recorded to make a decision about your appeal.
+If your professors tell us you’re doing well, it will help your appeal.
+Otherwise, we may have to wait until your final grades are recorded to make a decision about your appeal.

-Where do I send my appeal?
+Where should I send my appeal?

-Appeals can be hand-delivered to Savannah 223 when the office is open, faxed to 219-980-6587, or sent by U.S. mail to the Office of Retention Initiatives, Savannah 223, Indiana University Northwest, 3400 Broadway, Gary, IN 46408.
+Appeals can be hand-delivered to Savannah 223 when the office is open, faxed to 219-980-6587, or sent by mail to the Assistant Vice Chancellor of Student Affairs, Savannah 223, Indiana University Northwest, 3400 Broadway, Gary, IN 46408.

 If I appeal, what are the chances that my appeal will be granted?

-If my appeal is denied how do I go about having my eligibility for financial aid reinstated?
+How do I go about having my eligibility for financial aid reinstated if my appeal is denied?

 What if the answer to my question is not on this list?

-If you have a question that isn’t answered above, contact the Office of Retention Initiatives at firstname.lastname@example.org.
+If you have a question that isn’t answered above, contact the Vice Chancellor’s office at email@example.com or 219-980-6586.
 In most cases, your question will be answered by the next business day.
 Please do NOT contact the Office of Financial Aid.